upc-ghs/flopyrw/README.md

 Another alternative would be to directly install the cloned repository once the `python` environment is activated.
 This is done with the command

 ```
-pip install -e /the/path/to/flopyrwpt/
+pip install -e /the/path/to/flopyrw/
 ```

-Then, published changes in the central repository can be integrated by regularly checking the output of the command (executed inside the cloned `flopyrwpt` repository)
+Then, published changes in the central repository can be integrated by regularly checking the output of the command (executed inside the cloned `flopyrw` repository)

 ```
 git fetch